 The LLP was incorporated on 26 June 2018 and was set up to undertake regeneration of numerous sites in the Wirral region of North West England.
-The principal activity of the LLP in the year under review was to progress the development plans for the first sites to be developed by the LLP.
-The first phase of development commenced on site in Birkenhead during the year.
+The principal activity of the LLP in the year was to continue construction on site of the first phase of the development in Birkenhead.